Spectacular. You can see that. So I suggest you head to the kitchen and get cooking.

 2 Bake for about 30 minutes, until golden and bubbling.
 Serve hot with extra cheese.

+‘Instant’ polenta cooks in about 5 minutes.
 If using regular polenta, cook it according to instructions on the packet – usually around 25 minutes.
 If the polenta sets before you have time to spread it evenly, and it looks like a thick and lumpy slab of badly laid concrete, don’t cry!
-Once it’s cool, cut it into squares then cut each square through the middle.
+Once it’s cool, cut it into squares then cut lumpy bits through the middle to make them thinner.
 No one will know.

 This is the kind of dish that can be prepared in advance.
 The puttanesca sauce can be made a day or two ahead and the pie can be prepared several hours ahead.